tkforbes/XCSoarData/README.md

 Download the .zip file that contains all the files in this repository.

 Connect your Flight Computer to your computer such that you can see the files on the device.
 This is usually a USB connection.

-Unzip the file somewhere on your computer.
-The files *inside the xcsoar-setup folder* are the important files.
-These files replace the files in the Flight Computer's XCSoarData directory.

-So, move the files that you unzipped to the XCSoarData directory.
-This overwrites any files with the same name but leaves exisiting files (such as your log files) in place.
+The basic idea is to unzip the contents of the XCSoarData-(master) folder from the zip file over the contents of the XCSoarData folder on your Flight Computer, replacing some files and leaving others (such as your flight logs) in place.

+1. Connect your flight computer to your computer with a USB cable and make the connection.
+1. Download the zip file from https://github.com/tkforbes/XCSoarData/archive/master.zip
+1. Extract the XCSoarData-(master) folder over the XCSoarData folder on your flight computer.
+Overwrite existing files if prompted with a warning.
-1. Safely eject the Flight Computer.
+1. Safely eject the flight computer.
+This ensures the filesystem on your fligth computer is cleanly written.
-1. Power-off the Flight Computer *Powered off* appears .
+1. Power-off the flight computer *Powered off* appears .
 Wait a moment.
-1. Power-on the Flight Computer.
+1. Power-on the flight computer.
 1. Select Fly from the XCSoar main screen.
 1. Select M(enu)->Config 1/3->System->Setup->Logger and change Pilot Name.
 1. Select M(enu)->Config 1/3->System->Plane and chose your aircraft from the list and press Activate.